adavarski/postgres-ha/README.md

 ## PostgreSQL High-Availability Cluster by Patroni using ETCD cluster.
-Automating deployment with Ansible.
+CM: Automating deployment with Ansible.

 - Patroni is a cluster manager used to customize and automate deployment and maintenance of PostgreSQL HA (High Availability) clusters.
 It uses distributed configuration stores like etcd, Consul, ZooKeeper or Kubernetes for maximum accessibility.